CKs-Technology-News/PrivacyTools/README.md

 ## [DNS and filtering](#dns-and-filtering)

-[NextDNS](https://help.nextdns.io/t/h7hps0b/nextdns-app-deleted-from-appstore) **will not** get listed, they make money by [limiting the DNS queries](https://help.nextdns.io/t/p8hmvaw/what-happens-after-300k-queries#:~:text=NextDNS%20can%20be%20used%20for,no%20filtering%2C%20no%20logging%20etc.), their filter-list are integrated from GitHub based on other people work (and they do not donate to such projects).
+[NextDNS](https://help.nextdns.io/t/h7hps0b/nextdns-app-deleted-from-appstore) **will not** get listed, they make money by [limiting the DNS queries](https://help.nextdns.io/t/p8hmvaw/what-happens-after-300k-queries), their filter-list are integrated from GitHub based on other people work (and they do not donate to such projects).
 I absolute have no respect for this.
 Making money on behalf of other peoples work will not be tolerated on my list, they designed it to make money out of it not to help the community, the argumentation that you can use it free without buying for it (unless you hit the limit) does not change the fact that they steal other people filter-list (without asking if they even wanted to be listed).
 It would be different if they would fully open it up and accept donations, but that is not the case.
 BlahDNS/youtube-dl (as example) also do not limit stuff and then forcing you to pay for it to "unlock" additional stuff, it would be unthinkable.

-It is beyond me why anyone should support NextDNS.
-Besides this argument, there is also another one, you cannot self-host it.
+There is also another reason, you cannot self-host it.

+- [Adblock Fast](https://github.com/rocketshipapps/adblockfast) – Adblock Fast is a new, faster ad blocker for Android, iOS, Chrome, and Opera.
 - [Adguard Pro](https://github.com/AdguardTeam/AdguardForiOS) – The most advanced Safari content blocker and privacy keeper for iOS, DNS option/integration is planned.
 You do [not need the app on iOS 14+](https://adguard.com/en/blog/encrypted-dns-ios-14.html).
 The source code is not fully open, you only see the [issue ticket system](https://github.com/AdguardTeam/AdguardForAndroid).
 - [DNSCloak](https://github.com/s-s/dnscloak) – A GUI and wrapper for dnscrypt-proxy 2 for [iOS](https://apps.apple.com/de/app/dnscloak-secure-dns-client/id1452162351).
 You can find a small guide [here](https://web.archive.org/web/20210729190756/https://blog.privacytools.io/adding-custom-dns-over-https-resolvers-to-dnscloak/).
 - [dnscrypt-proxy v2](https://github.com/DNSCrypt/dnscrypt-proxy) – A flexible DNS proxy, with support for encrypted DNS protocols.
 - [DNSCrypt](https://dnscrypt.info/) – Encrypts, authenticates and anonymizes communications between a DNS client and resolver.
 - [Nebulo](https://git.frostnerd.com/PublicAndroidApps/smokescreen/) – An open-source Android client supporting DNS-over-HTTPS and DNS-over-TLS.
+- [noisy](https://github.com/1tayH/noisy) – Simple random DNS, HTTP/S internet traffic noise generator.
+- [Swab](https://github.com/pkamb/swab) – Content blocker for creative designer.
 - [Unbound](https://nlnetlabs.nl/projects/unbound/about/) – A validating, recursive, and caching DNS resolver.
-- [noisy](https://github.com/1tayH/noisy) – Simple random DNS, HTTP/S internet traffic noise generator.

 ### [Self-hosted DNS](#self-hosted-dns)
 - [BlahDNS](https://blahdns.com/) – A hobby Adblock DNS project with DoH, DoT, DoQ, DNSCryptv2 support.
 In theory you can self-host it, the source code is there, I maybe post a guide.